Real timber wallpaper

 Produced from high quality timber veneer WoodWall is applied directly to plaster or plasterboard with no requirement for any heavy substrate such as MDF and at less than half the cost of traditional veneered panelling.
-WoodWall can also be applied to MDF, particleboard and metal and wrapped around metal sections to create timber beams, fins, etc Suitable for residential and commercial applications including hospitality, retail, office, yacht and aircraft interiors, WoodWall may be used on walls, elevators, columns, beams and ceilings.
+WoodWall can also be wrapped around metal sections to create timber beams, fins, etc. Suitable for residential and commercial applications including hospitality, retail, office, yacht and aircraft interiors, WoodWall may be used on walls, elevators, columns, beams and ceilings.
 Its outstanding flexibility means it can cover radiused and curved surfaces, it can even fold around a 1mm radius in the grain direction, for seam free corners.
 Available in a range of Eveneer and natural timbers, the large number of sequenced sheets assures consistent matching.
 Want timber walls or ceilings but need Group 1 fire rating?
 WoodWall is Group 1 fire rated – Average Heat Release Rate 15.3kW/m2, Average Specific Extinction Area 19.9m2/kg

 - Available in 12 Eveneer FSC certified veneers and a wide range of natural timber veneers

 - Quickly and easily installed by wall-covering professionals with standard wall-covering tools and minimal site disturbance